A Discussion of Soft, Hidden, and Ongoing Infrastructure Costs

 In fact, it’s so simple that part of the included installation service is a HyperCore UI introduction and first VM creation walkthrough as part of the installation time.
 There are no certifications required.
 Training costs are usually calculated as zero for SC//Platform administration.

 One of the most oppressive costs of virtualization can be renewing hypervisor licensing costs.
-In particular, VMware can come with high annual license renewal rates both for the hypervisor and for vCenter management.
+In particular, VMware can come with high annual license renewal costs both for the hypervisor and for vCenter management.
 Software licensing for virtualization can vary depending on the license type and implementation size.
 Free versions of hypervisors are sometimes available but often lack many of the features of the full hypervisor version that comes with the hefty price tag.
 Licensing can become an issue when scaling out infrastructure as well, when adding a new host server can require new licensing and sometimes move the whole solution into the next tier of licensing and significantly higher cost.

 SC//Platform does not require any software licensing fees or renewals.
 All SC//Platform customers receive the full version of the built-in HyperCore hypervisor and all updates are available at no extra charge to customers under active support contracts including any new or existing features.
 Also, SC//Platform does not require any additional management tools at extra cost.
 This results in zero software licensing cost for SC//Platform.
 When compared to many VMware implementations, the cost of SC//Platform is often absorbed simply by the savings from eliminating the software licensing renewals from VMware.